regosen/gamelan_sequencer/README.md

 Clone this repository and run the following (assuming you have Python installed):

-`python gamelan.py javanese_gamelan.json scores/simple_score.json --mixdown=simple_score.wav`
+`python -m gamelan_sequencer javanese_gamelan.json scores/simple_score.json --mixdown=simple_score.wav`

 Output should be a simple musical piece.

-`python gamelan.py javanese_gamelan.json scores/kotekan_sonatina.json --mixdown=kotekan_sonatina.wav`
+`python -m gamelan_sequencer javanese_gamelan.json scores/kotekan_sonatina.json --mixdown=kotekan_sonatina.wav`

 Output should sound something like this: https://youtu.be/6_ZQaYkq0q0

 _Note: The recording in the above video used the `--separates` option instead of `--mixdown`, which allowed me to make a custom mixdown from the individual tracks._

 ## Requirements

 1. Python 2.6 or greater (or any version of Python 3)
 2. scipy library (only if you use a gamelan with detuning): `pip install scipy`
-3. a gamelan JSON file: a listing of gamelan samples in JSON format
+3. a samples JSON file: a listing of gamelan samples in JSON format
    - see `javanese_gamelan.json` for example
    - all sounds referenced by this JSON must be WAV format and have the same framerate / bits-per-sample / num-channels.
 4. a score JSON file: a score that utilizes said instruments, also in JSON format